-MEL is promoting a variety of measures and specific actions to address the "transition risks" and "physical risks" of climate change, including green projects to reduce GHG emissions and improve energy efficiency, and the acquisition of green building certification.
+MEL is promoting a variety of measures and specific actions to address the "transition risks" and "physical risks" of climate change, including green projects to reduce GHG emissions and improve energy efficiency, and the acquisition of Environmental Certification.

 Specific initiatives are as follows.